Home

 For more information, contact: [email protected]

 Community Support Services Central supports people who experience challenges with their mental wellbeing to live independently in their chosen communities.
+We support people living in Central Auckland and Waiheke Island.

 Support focuses on everyday living, including housing, transport, employment, self-care, and personal and interpersonal skills.
 The team includes registered health professionals, social workers, and support workers with skills in communication, assessment, planning, and clinical awareness.